Ant2210/budgify/README.md

 #### First Time Visitor Goals

+-   As a first time visitor, I want to easily understand the purpose and features of the Budgify app without any prior knowledge.
--  As a first time visitor, I want/don't want to...
+-   As a first time visitor, I want to quickly create a new budget and explore the app's functionalities.
--  As a first time visitor, I want/don't want to...
+-   As a first time visitor, I don't want to be overwhelmed with complex instructions or processes to start using the app.
--  As a first time visitor, I want/don't want to...
+-   As a first time visitor, I want to be able to contact budgify easily with any issues or questions I have about the app.
+-   As a first time visitor I want to be able to register easily and use the app straight away.

 #### Returning Visitor Goals

--  As a returning visitor, I want/don't want to...
+-   As a returning visitor, I want to easily log in to my existing account and access my saved budgets.
--  As a returning visitor, I want/don't want to...
+-   As a returning visitor, I want to be able to modify or delete existing budgets and view insights on my spending habits.
--  As a returning visitor, I want/don't want to...
+-   As a returning visitor, I want to be able to modify or delete existing transactions within my budgets.

 #### Frequent User Goals

-- As a frequent user, I want/don't want to...
+-   Frequent would users have similar needs to returning visitors due to the app's straightforward nature.

 ### Design

 #### Colour Scheme
-Colour scheme commentary...
+The colour scheme was primarily crafted with a focus on aesthetics and accessibility.
+Following the contemporary trend observed in web apps, simplicity and minimalism guided the design approach.
+A notable source of design inspiration for this application was Calendly, known for its clean and uncomplicated design.

+Given these considerations, I opted for a white background and mainly utilised colours from the main Bootstrap colour palette.
+This choice not only aligns with the minimalist design trend but also ensures ease of implementation in various sections by simply applying specific classes such as `primary`, `success`, or `danger`.

 -   ##### Colours Used
-    - Text colour - `#`
+    - Text colour 1 - `rgba(0, 0, 0, 0.65)`
-    - Text colour 2 - `#`
+    - Text colour 2 - `#0d6efd`
-    - Background colour - `#`
+    - Background colour - `#ffffff`
-    - Button colour 1 - `#`
+    - Button colour 1 - `#0d6efd` / Bootstrap `primary` class
-    - Button colour 2 - `#`
+    - Button colour 2 - `#198754` / Bootstrap `success` class
-    - Button colour 3 - `#`
+    - Button colour 3 - `#dc3545` / Bootstrap `danger` class
+    - Button text colour - `#ffffff`
+    - Budget card colour - `rgba(0, 0, 0, 0.45)`

 #### Colour Accessibility

-Colour accessibility commentary...
+To ensure the colours chosen met the WCAG 2.1 AA guidelines as minimum and AAA guidelines where possible I used Coolors Contrast Checker which can be found [here](https://coolors.co/contrast-checker/000000-ffffff).

 For further information on these guidelines, you can visit the following link.
 [Web Content Accessibility Guidelines (WCAG) 2.1 (w3.org)](https://www.w3.org/TR/WCAG21/).